EPERLab/CLEW/docs/fichas/01_Crops.rst

    \frac{Area(year-1) -  Area(year)}{Operational\ life}.

 In the case of rice crops, their operational life is 1 year.
+The data is based on the National Territorial Information System, from the Executive Secretariat of Agricultural Sector Planning (SEPSA) and from the Ministry of Agriculture and Livestock (MAG).

 .. figure::  parameters/Rice_ResidualCapacity.png
    :align:   center